Information for the taxi and private hire vehicle industry.

 If you or someone you have been in contact with have symptoms follow the advice regarding self-isolation on the NHS Wales website.

 Ask passengers if they have any coronavirus symptoms before picking them up.
-If potential passengers have symptoms such as a persistent cough, or high temperature or loss of sense of smell and/or taste, you should direct them to NHS Direct and refuse service.
+If potential passengers have symptoms such as a persistent cough, or high temperature or loss of sense of smell and/or taste, you should direct them to NHS Direct and refuse service unless it is for an essential journey transporting a passenger who has COVID-19 (see section below: Transporting a passenger who has COVID-19).

 Keep a bottle of hand sanitiser gel in your vehicle.
 This should be at least 60% alcohol based.
 Alternatively keep a large bottle of water and a bar/bottle of soap.
 You should wash your hands for at least 20 seconds.

 Avoid handling cash and accept alternative contactless payment methods such as a debit or credit card.
 If this is not possible you should wash or sanitise your hands after handling money.

 It is important to keep the vehicle well ventilated, and open windows when possible.
 You should not use the recirculated air option for the car’s ventilation system when carrying passengers.

 After each passenger journey drivers must clean hard surfaces such as:

 - door handles